rgambord/c99-doc/doc/sections/7/23/1/index.rst

 .. _9899_7.23.1p1:

+.. container:: snum

+   :ref:`1 <9899_7.23.1p1>`

-:ref:`1 <9899_7.23.1p1>` The header :ref:`\<time.h> <9899_7.23>` defines two macros, and declares several types and functions for manipulating time.
+The header :ref:`\<time.h> <9899_7.23>` defines two macros, and declares several types and functions for manipulating time.
 Many functions deal with a calendar time that represents the current date (according to the Gregorian calendar) and time.
 Some functions deal with local time, which is the calendar time expressed for some specific time zone, and with Daylight Saving Time, which is a temporary change in the algorithm for determining local time.
 The local time zone and Daylight Saving Time are implementation-defined.

 .. _9899_7.23.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.23.1p2>`

-:ref:`2 <9899_7.23.1p2>` The macros defined are NULL (described in :ref:`7.17 <9899_7.17>`); and
+The macros defined are NULL (described in :ref:`7.17 <9899_7.17>`); and

 ::